Workday — Workforce Scheduling Mobile

 We were given the greenlight to use bespoke UI to create a better manager mobile app

-After two and a half years, Workforce Scheduling successfully launched to positive reception at Workday’s Conversations For A Changing World conference.
-At launch, our first customer had rolled out Workday Scheduling to 20,000+ frontline workers across 260+ store locations.
+After two and a half years, Workforce Scheduling successfully launched in October 2021 to positive reception at Workday’s Conversations For A Changing World conference.
+At launch, we:

 Reflection